nforgeio/neonKUBE/Images/neon-registry/README.md

 The registry caches are deployed such that cluster Docker daemons will attempt to download cached images beginning at the first manager node (as lexigraphically sorted by name).
 If this fails, Docker will failover to the next manager.
 If all managers fail, then the daemon will download directly from the authoritative external registry.

-This configuration makes a NeonCluser self-bootstrapping where even this **neon-registry-cache** image can be deployed during cluster setup, even before any other caches have been deployed.
+This configuration makes a NeonCluser self-bootstrapping where even this **neon-registry-cache** image can be deployed during cluster setup, even before any mirrors have been deployed.

 # Deployment